 Now, I could shortchange you and tell you that emails are more likely to get opened at the beginning of the week (Monday - Wednesday), and that there are higher open rates around mid-day, over lunch (which is true for the most part).
 However...we can go a bit further than that.

 Likewise, sending an announcement about your new software patch on Sunday morning when people want to sleep in, is almost assuredly going to be ignored.
-Be strategic with the times you schedule your email campaigns to be sent.
+Recently, our Digital Marketing Manager, David Caffey shared on Speak's podcast that when he worked on email campaigns targeted at hairstylists their best open rates were at 11 pm.
+Look at your data and be strategic with the times you schedule your email campaigns to be sent.

 3. Entice People with the Subject Line